-In our report, From Minority Vote to Majority Challenge, we present research conducted for ConservativeHome which reveals how differently the 2010 election could have unfolded if the Conservative Party had courted the secured stronger support from ethnic minority voters.
+In From Minority Vote to Majority Challenge, we present research conducted for ConservativeHome which reveals how differently the 2010 election could have unfolded if the Conservative Party had courted the secured stronger support from ethnic minority voters.

 While the election projections themselves are just that – projections – the report’s conclusions highlight the importance of the minority vote both historically and for future general elections.